Welcome to Fort Drum, home of the 10th Mountain Division (Light Infantry).

 View these pages before you arrive:

-Clark Hall and the Reception Activity is staffed 24 hours a day, seven days a week including holidays and days of no scheduled activities (DONSAs).
+The Reception Activity is staffed 24 hours a day, seven days a week, including holidays and days of no scheduled activities (DONSAs).

 A copy of DA Form 31 (Leave), assignment orders and/or amendments, health and dental records, and Military Personnel Record Jacket (if applicable) must be in your possession.
 Be prepared to fill out information sheets pertaining to DD Form 93 and SGLI (Servicemembers' Group Life Insurance) updates and medical pre-screening forms, to expedite your in-processing at Fort Drum.